-It can seem strange to think about spending your money investing in something that you can never hold, but when considered against traditional shares in the stock market (which you interface with online in the first place), the idea isn’t actually that abnormal.
+It can seem strange to think about investing your money into something that you can never hold, but when compared against online trading or investing (for which you use a digital interface), the idea isn’t that foreign.

-Cryptocurrency can be beneficial if you want a secure, untraceable way to spend your money or are interested in going “off the grid.”
+Cryptocurrency can be beneficial if you want a secure, anonymized way to transact your money.
 That being said, as an investment vehicle, the lack of any regulatory oversight means that volatility is common among cryptocurrencies.

-If you have some spare money that you’re looking to invest and are interested in technology, cryptocurrencies can be worth investing some of your money in.
+If you have some spare money that you’re looking to invest and are interested in technology, cryptocurrencies may be worth exploring further.
 Even so, they are technically confusing and it’s generally advisable to understand what you’re investing in, so if you’re seriously considering investing in crypto it can make sense to read up even more on the coin you’re interested in purchasing.

 The bottom line

-While you’ve probably heard of Bitcoin, there are hundreds of other cryptocurrencies on the market as well beyond BTC.
-Bitcoin is the most popular of all cryptocurrencies; however, many other coins in the above list, including Ethereum, Litecoin, and Tron, all have high market caps making them a relatively sound investment as well.
+While you’ve probably heard of Bitcoin, there are hundreds of other cryptocurrencies on the market beyond BTC.
+Bitcoin is the most popular of all the cryptocurrencies; however, many other coins in the above list, including Ethereum, Litecoin, and Tron, all have attracted significant investing interest.

 If you’re already pretty comfortable with personal finance or have a knack for technology and computers, cryptocurrency could be a fun way to diversify your portfolio.
-If you want to store some of your money in a system that is incredibly secure, cryptocurrency is another beneficial avenue to consider.
+If you want to store some of your money in an incredibly secure system, cryptocurrency is another beneficial avenue to consider.

-All that being said, for general investors or those new to personal finance, cryptocurrency can be complicated to understand and its volatility makes it a riskier investment than a portfolio of stocks and bonds.
-Ultimately, whether you decide to invest in cryptocurrencies is a personal decision and the above six coins will offer you a good mixture of stability and innovation for your money.
+All that being said, for general investors or those new to personal finance, cryptocurrency can be complicated to understand and its volatility makes it a riskier investment than a traditional portfolio of stocks and bonds.
+Ultimately, whether you decide to invest in cryptocurrencies is a personal decision and the above six coins are an example of the most popular crypto-assets that exist on the market.